How To Get A Smartphone To Charge Faster

 It might not be the most precise way but it’s the best way to know how fast is my phone charging.
 And a lot better than guessing.

-As before, I’m referring to smartphones, tablets, and powerbanks.
-In some ways, these can also be applicable to bluetooth headphones, sport bands and other smaller devices that benefit from USB charging.
+And it’s not only smartphones but the same also goes for tablets and powerbanks.
+In some ways, these can also be applicable to Bluetooth headphones, sport bands and other smaller devices that benefit from USB charging, although these generally have lower charging rates.

 A smartphone in this day and age is a device that we need to be always operational and at our disposal.
 My great advice is to avoid your charge going low.